-Personalisation can be as simple as predicting when consumers will run out of their favourite products and offering them a deal or sending them a reminder to renew, or as complex as asking customers to participate in new product development, explains Voyer.
-“For brands who do not have an established online community, engaging in co-creativity for new products is a good way to build trust and respect,” he says.
+Meanwhile, personalisation can be as simple as predicting when consumers will run out of their favourite products and sending them a reminder to renew, or as complex as asking customers to participate in new product development, explains behavioural scientist Ben Voyer, research chair of Turning Points, Cartier - ESCP - HEC Paris and full professor in the department of entrepreneurship.

 “What makes certain companies more successful is authenticity and transparency; that requires showing up in the market in a consistent manner,” says Srinivasan.
-“If you can do that, it won’t be perceived as manipulative.
-At the end of the day, these are tools, and they are not good or bad in and of themselves.
-How you use those tools is what dictates the outcome.”
+“If you can do that, it won’t be perceived as manipulative.”

-To avoid manipulation, Davies says engagement is important.
-“People must be involved in the construction and evolution of their own financial system.
+Davies says engagement is an important part of this.
+“People must be involved.
 That means not telling them what to do, but giving them a menu of good things they could do and letting them choose,” he says.